-MISSION: Save The Colorado’s mission is to protect and restore the Colorado River and its tributaries from the source to the sea.
-Save The Colorado focuses on fighting irresponsible water projects, supporting alternatives to proposed dams and diversions, supporting Rights of Nature for Rivers, adapting to climate change, removing deadbeat dams including Glen Canyon Dam, and Telling The Dam Truth about how dams and reservoirs make climate change worse.
-Save The Colorado has thousands of supporters throughout the Southwest U.S. from Denver to Los Angeles and beyond.
+Save The Colorado is a program of SAVE THE WORLD’S RIVERS.
+The Save The Colorado program mission is to protect and restore the Colorado River and its tributaries from the source to the sea.
+The Save The Colorado program focuses on fighting irresponsible water projects, supporting alternatives to proposed dams and diversions, fighting and adapting to climate change, supporting river and fish species restoration, and removing deadbeat dams.
+The Save The Colorado program has thousands of supporters throughout the Southwest U.S. from Denver to Los Angeles and beyond.

-HISTORY: Save The Colorado started as a philanthropic project of New Belgium Brewing with support from Patagonia and Clif Bar.
-After 5 years and due to our success, Save The Colorado spun off in 2015 to be a free-standing 501c3 non-profit organization.
-We are a small, grassroots, and very pro-active river-saving organization that strives to make a consequential difference in the protection and restoration of the Colorado River and its tributaries.
+The Save The Colorado program is a small, grassroots, and very pro-active river-saving effort that strives to make a consequential difference in the protection and restoration of Colorado River and its tributaries.
 In addition, we do it will soul, passion, and fun!

 Gary Wockner, PhD, is Executive Director, Co-Founder, and Boardmember.